sdming/wk/README.md

 wk
 =====

-wk is a smart &amp; lightweight web server engine in golang
+wk is a smart &amp; lightweight web server engine in Go
 wk is webkit for web server
 wk is Wukong, a famouse cartoon character in Chinese epic. [wukong](http://en.wikipedia.org/wiki/Sun_Wukong)